Learn DynamoDB

 0 of 7 readQuiz

-DynamoDB tooling — running DynamoDB Local, connecting to LocalStack, the best GUI clients, viewing and editing data, copying tables, CSV export, and MCP servers.
+DynamoDB tooling — DynamoDB Local, LocalStack, the best GUI clients, viewing and editing data, copying tables, CSV export and MCP servers.

 Run DynamoDB Local with Docker for offline development and tests — start the container, point the SDK at the local endpoint, and create a table.